earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/06-hierchical-data-formats/03-netcdf/2020-10-16-netcdf-02-intro-to-netcdf-climate-data.md

 ## Subsetting or "Slicing" Your Data

-You can quickly and effiiently slice and subset your data using `xarray`.
+You can quickly and efficiently slice and subset your data using `xarray`.
 Below, you will learn how to slice the data using the `.sel()` method.

-This will return exactly two data points at the location - the temperature value for each day in your temporal slice
+This will return exactly two data points at the location - the temperature value for each day in your temporal slice.

 {:.input}
 ```python